Martin Meehan (Irish republican): Background and early IRA activity

 Meehan was questioned in relation to the 1971 Scottish soldiers' killings but never charged.
 In the six weeks following the beginning of Operation Demetrius in August 1971, six soldiers from the Green Howards regiment were killed by the IRA in north Belfast.
 Meehan became one of the most wanted IRA members in the area, and when arrested he was badly beaten by soldiers and needed 47 stitches to the back of his head.
 Meehan was imprisoned without charge under the Special Powers Act in Crumlin Road Jail.
-Meehan and two other IRA members including Joe B. O'Hagan escaped from Crumlin Road prison on 2 December 1971.
+Meehan and two other IRA members including Joe B. O'Hagan escaped from prison on 2 December 1971.
 The men covered themselves in butter to keep warm, then hid inside a manhole for six-and-a-half hours before scaling the prison walls using ropes made from knotted blankets and sheets.

 Meehan escaped across the border to Dundalk in the Republic of Ireland, and on 27 January 1972 he was arrested by the Garda along with seven other IRA members following a four-hour cross-border gun battle between the IRA and soldiers from the Royal Scots Dragoon Guards.
 Meehan claimed to reporters at the time, "We pasted them.
 You could have heard them squealing for miles".
 Despite over 4,500 rounds of ammunition being fired the only casualty was a farmer's prize-winning pig.
 The IRA members were arrested in possession of an anti-tank gun, a carbine and seven rifles, but were acquitted at their trial the following month due to lack of evidence.

 Meehan returned to Northern Ireland, where he was arrested on 9 August 1972.
 He was charged with escaping from lawful custody, and at his trial successfully argued that under the Special Powers Act a British soldier had no power of arrest and as such he had the legal right to escape.
 He was awarded £800 in compensation for being illegally detained for twenty-three days, and the government were forced to amend the Special Powers Act to legalise the detention of others held under the Act.
 He was charged with membership of the Provisional IRA, and received a three-year sentence when he became the first person to be convicted of the offence.
 He was imprisoned in Long Kesh, and was released on 4 October 1974.
 After his release he was immediately interned without trial, and on 5 December 1975 he was the last internee to be released after internment had been abolished.